 Camarillo - High trash areas are reviewed annually when city catch basins are inspected.
 The catch basins located within the Revolon Slough/Beardsley Wash Subwatershed are inspected quarterly, and those found to contain trash are immediately cleaned out.
 In the other subwatersheds, the Priority A catch basins are inspected quarterly, Priority B catch basins inspected biannually and Prioity C catch basins inspected annually.
 Those catch basins that are found to be 25% or more full of trash two years in a row are then reclassified as a higher priority.
-Most A priority catch basins are retrofitted with a full capture trash device; currently, the city has installed 44 full capture connector pipe screens and 21 Flogard filters in city catch basins.
+Most A priority catch basins are retrofitted with a full capture trash device; currently, the city has installed 77 full capture connector pipe screens and 21 Flogard filters in city catch basins.
 Trash cans have been installed and are maintained weekly at all city bus stops.
 In addition the city conducts "fence-line" cleanups along city ditches and roads in the Revolon Slough/Bearsdley Wash high trash areas.
 Residential City streets are swept biweekly and commercial and major arterial streets are swept weekly.

 County of Ventura - has completed installation of full trash capture devices to meet point source compliance with Trash TMDLs for Ventura River Estuary, Revolon Slough, and Beardsley Wash subwatersheds.
-The County staff conducted site evaluation and siting analysis for upper Malibu Creek Watershed to determine full trash capture device locations and design needs.
+Full trash capture devices within the Malibu Creek watershed will be installed in Summer 2017.

-The County supported the Oak Park "Big Sunday" community improvement event in May 2016.
+The County supported the Oak Park "Big Sunday" community improvement event in May 2017.
 The Oak Park Unified School District coordinated about 20 community volunteers who picked up trash within Medea Creek in Oak Park and updating faded "Don't Dump" stencil within the Oak Park area.